deeplearning4j/deeplearning4j-docs/building-neural-net-with-dl4j.md

 ### Weight Initialization

 At startup the weights of the Neural Network are randomly initialized.
-Randomization is important, if the weights of two neurons are identical then they will never be able to diverge and learn different features.
+Randomization is important: if the weights of two neurons are identical, then they will never be able to diverge and learn different features.
 Xavier Initialization is widely used and is described in our [glossary](https://deeplearning4j.org/glossary.html#xavier).

 ### Learning Rate